huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 While I was debugging my code, I noticed that the Lambda function shows all of the execution history in Logs in CloudWatch.
 Whenever the Autotagging Lambda function is triggered, CloudWatch Logs records the output of the execution via logger.info in the Lambda function.
 This means that you can type something like, print('SNS ready'), to appear in CloudWatch Logs to know if your code actually executes the SNS.
 By doing so, I was able to find out why I kept receiving SNS email alerts constantly when I didn't tag my resources at all.
 It turned out there were many preset tags in the cloudczar account that are visible in CloudWatch Logs, but not in the launched resource; therefore, the SNS method kept running.

-**To prevent ANY method from running too many times, add a break,** which is what I did in the SNS method for loop.
+**To prevent ANY loop from running constantly, add a break,** which is what I did in the SNS method for loop.

 If you want to view Logs, go to CloudWatch and click on Logs on the left-hand side to see the latest lambda function execution.
 Each of of the log files show what happens when each method in the function is executed.